 Q: What to Do If You Can't Sign in with Your Apple ID or Reset your Password?

 A: Two-factor authentication account recovery is designed to help you get back to your account as quickly as possible while denying access to any unauthorized users who might pretend to be you.
-But Apple say that the process might take a few days—or longer.
-So if you are eager to regain your data, try FonePaw iPhone Data Recovery for help.
+But Apple says that the process might take a few days—or longer.
+So if you are eager to get into your phone, FonePaw iOS Unlocker (opens new window) will be a good choice for you.

 Q: How to Turn Off Two-Factor Authentication?